-The cameras have a built-in lens helical and inner bayonet for 50mm lenses, and an outer bayonet mount for all other lenses.
-This design allows much smaller 50mm lenses compared to other rangefinder mounts.
+The cameras had a built-in lens helical and inner bayonet for 50mm lenses, and an outer bayonet mount for all other lenses.
+This design allowed much smaller 50mm lenses compared to other rangefinder mounts.

-While the exterior mounts and back focus for Nikon and Contax rangefinder lenses are the same, the helical travel is different between the two mounts.
+While the exterior mounts and back focus for Nikon and Contax rangefinder lenses were the same, the helical travel was different between the two mounts.

 Nikon made a wide range of high-speed lenses with focal lengths from 21 to 1000mm for this system.
 Telephoto lenses with focal lengths starting from 180mm were designed for use with reflex housing only.